easyctf/easyctf-2015-writeups/yves_fave_pic_275.md

 ## Hint

-Note: This is a VERY rare occurence. @chaosagent NEVER smiles.
+Note: This is a VERY rare occurrence. @chaosagent NEVER smiles.
 Make note of it.
 Oh, wait, you wanted a hint?
 Fine.
 You need some programming to solve this efficiently.

 ## External Writeups